BenAY357/Gender-and-well-being-during-a-PhD/README.md

 <b>Limitations:</b>

 The data was very unbalanced.
 There were a lot more males and females than gender queer students.
-Future studies may want to recruit more gender queer participants.
+Although an imbalance is unavoidable, future studies may want to recruit more gender queer participants to reduce the problem.